lamdera/compiler/README.md

 ## Development

-Interested in contributing?
+Looking for build instructions or interested in contributing?
 See [extra/readme.md](extra/readme.md).

 ## Help